DougLeary/LedString/README.md

 Behavior for the set of LEDs is defined using a character string, one char per LED.
 Example string: "LLOFL SSFLO OOLSS FSSSL"
 This example defines a behavior pattern for 20 LEDs.
+First five:
-The first five are thus: two are constantly lit (LL), the next one is turned off (O), then there's a flickering fire (F) and another constantly lit one (L).
+ two constantly lit (LL), next one turned off (O), flickering fire (F), another constantly lit one (L).
 Blanks can inserted anywhere for clarity; they are stripped out during operation.

 The length of the text string is used to allocate the CRGB array dynamically.
 Dynamic allocation is generally frowned upon